![]() |

 Siebe Gorman 6 bolt Royal Dutch Engineers

 Especially for the Dutch Engineers the standard hat was fitted with an extra air inlet on the corselet for safety.
 The chest weight was replaced with a air-chest weight from the Draeger company.
-You can see in the picture that the nipples were replaced with hooks.
+The weight nipples were replaced with hooks.
 The diver was able to let air in via the corselet.
 In case of an emergency he could even cut the hosepipe and go up on his own air-supply.

 Another